Accelerating Image Generation with Sub-path Linear Approximation Model: Methodology

 In \cref{eq.DenoiserSubPath}, the learning process of $dist_\Delta$ equates to modeling the denoising distribution $p(\bm{x}_{t-k}|\bm{x}_t)$, which deviates from Gaussian for larger skipping step sizes and is found to be intractable to estimate~\cite{SIDDM,lu2022dpm,lu2022dpm++,xu2023ufogen,EDM}.
 Consequently, the approximated error escalates uncontrollably with increased $k$ due to reliance on the flawed learning.
 Although LCM sets an empirical $k$ of 20 to balance the pros and cons, the fundamental issues remain unaddressed and unexplored.

-\subsection{Sub-path Linear Approximation Model}
+\subsection{Sub-Path Linear Approximation Model}

-To improve the learning objective in \cref{eq.DenoiserSubPath}, in this paper we introduce a new approach for accelerating diffusion models termed \textbf{S}ub-path \textbf{L}inear \textbf{A}pproximation \textbf{M}odel (SLAM).
-SLAM introduces Sub-path Linear (SL) ODEs to approximate the sub-paths on the PF-ODE trajectories as a linear interpolation between the according sub-path endpoints.
-As the optimization based on such SL-ODEs gives a respectively progressive and continuous estimation for the decomposed two terms in \cref{eq.DenoiserSubPath}, our SLAM is trained based on the conducted SL-ODE learning objectives, and achieves smaller overall prediction errors and better generation quality.
+To improve the learning objective in \cref{eq.DenoiserSubPath}, in this paper we introduce a new approach for accelerating diffusion models termed \textbf{S}ub-\textbf{p}ath \textbf{L}inear \textbf{A}pproximation \textbf{M}odel (SPLAM).
+SPLAM introduces Sub-Path Linear (SL) ODEs to approximate the sub-paths on the PF-ODE trajectories as a linear interpolation between the according sub-path endpoints.
+As the optimization based on such SL-ODEs gives a respectively progressive and continuous estimation for the decomposed two terms in \cref{eq.DenoiserSubPath}, our SPLAM is trained based on the conducted SL-ODE learning objectives, and achieves smaller overall prediction errors and better generation quality.
 We also develop an efficient distillation procedure for latent diffusion models ~\cite{LDM}, with \textit{Multiple Estimation} strategy which improves the estimated results of teacher models.

-\subsubsection{Sub-path Linear ODE}
+\subsubsection{Sub-Path Linear ODE}

-Based on the above analysis, in this paper, we introduce \textit{Sub-path Linear} (SL) ODEs to model approximated sub-paths in the original PF-ODE trajectories, which gives a progressive estimation for $dist_\Delta$.
+Based on the above analysis, in this paper, we introduce \textit{Sub-Path Linear} (SL) ODEs to model approximated sub-paths in the original PF-ODE trajectories, which gives a progressive estimation for $dist_\Delta$.
 For a sampled sub-path $\{\bm{x}_{t'}\}_{t\in[t-k,t]}$ on a solution trajectory dictated by \cref{eq.ODEFunc}, we interpolate a linear path from $(\bm{x}_{t-k},t-k)$ to $(\bm{x}_t,t)$, guided by the vector direction of $dist_\Delta(\bm{x}_t,\bm{x}_{t-k},t)$.
 To distinguish the impacts of $dist_\Delta$ and $dist_{0,{\bm{\theta}}}$, we account for the drift component in the linear approximated path, causing a shift on coefficient from $(\bm{x}_{t-k},t-k)$ to $(\frac{\alpha(t)}{\alpha(t-k)}\bm{x}_{t-k},t-k)$.
 The points on the approximated path $\{\bm{x}_{\gamma,t}\}_{\gamma\in[0,1]}$ are thus computed as:

 for a sampled $(\bm{x}_{t-k},t-k)$ and $(\bm{x}_t,t)$.

 Since $\bm{x}_t$ and $\bm{x}_{t-k}$ conform to distributions governed by the PF-ODE, our linear transformation effectively defines a linear ODE from distribution $\frac{\alpha(t)}{\alpha(t-k)}\bm{x}_{t-k}\sim p_{t-k,k}(\bm{x}_{t-k})$ to $\bm{x}_{t}\sim p_{t}(\bm{x}_{t})$ over $\gamma$, where $p_{t,k}(\bm{x}_t)$ has the property $p_{t,k}(\bm{x}_t|\bm{x}_0)=\mathcal{N}(\alpha(t+k)\bm{x}_0,\left[\frac{\alpha(t+k)\sigma(t)}{\alpha(t)}\right]^2 I)$: